 Lauren has two projects in development.
 One is a television series called "Birds of Paradise".
 Set in the near future, it is about two sisters who run an agency that specializes in the unusual task of providing professional stand-ins to assume the identities of their clients' real family members and friends, both living and deceased.
 It has been selected to be presented at the 2017 IFP week.
-She is also writing a ghost story set in a New England seaside town in the 1990s.
+She is also writing an alien love story feature film set in the deserts of New Mexico in 1999.

 Lauren received her BFA from NYU's Tisch School of the Arts Film & TV Department and her MA from NYU's Gallatin School of Individualized Study in Film Production & Urban Studies.